-Commit to Transparency and Equity in Funding: The asymmetries in organizational resources require negotiation.
-Small local community action organizations rely heavily on volunteerism and social networking, but tend to be driven by funding to meet their social purpose.
-Without clear funding to support the community development and training meetings, local non-profits tend to distrust the larger ISLC, or divert their attention to other programs when funding becomes available.
-Transparency in funding and allocation of costs to offset community partnership development is essential to maintaining an effective collaboration.
+Commit to Transparency and Equity in Funding: There are asymmetries in organizational resources among ISLCs and community organizations that require careful management.
+Small local community action organizations rely heavily on volunteerism and social networking, and funding is typically hard to come by.
+ISLCs on the other hand, tend to have more access to funding.
+Without clear funding to support the community development and training meetings in collaborative projects, local non-profits are not able to prioritize partnerships and might even distrust the ISLCs.
+Transparency in funding and allocation of resources to offset community partnership development is essential to maintaining an effective collaboration.